 The adage goes… You do you.

-While there is nothing wrong with being influenced by someone, by a design, by a way of doing business, it’s critical that we maintain our autonomy.
+While there is nothing wrong with being influenced by someone, by a design, by a way of doing business, it’s critical we maintain our autonomy.

 The Iceberg of Life